 Sandra, her partner Bob and their dogs, Tessie and Winston, made a seachange in 2013 by escaping the heat in WA and moving from Perth to Penguin on the NW coast of Tasmania.
+In January 2021 they relocated to Launceston to be closer to family.

 Amongst her achievements since beginning her art career have been articles about her work and techniques in the January, 2009 and October 2014 issues of ‘The Australian Artist’ magazine.
 In 2014, Sandra co-ordinated two 'Tasmanian' editions of the 'Australian Artist (September and October) featuring very talented artists from this picturesque isle.